Mortgage lenders vs. banks: Which is best for you?

 Whether it’s better to work with a bank or mortgage lender will depend on your personal situation, goals and preferences.
 For example, real estate investors often work with mortgage lenders for their expediency, specialized loan experience and willingness to deal with unusual circumstances.
 Banks often are simply not able or willing to qualify borrowers like these who don’t fit conventional mortgage underwriting standards.

-On the other hand, a typical buyer who already has accounts with a bank might benefit from getting their mortgage there due to convenience or the potential for relationship discounts (also known as “incentive pricing”).
+On the other hand, a typical homebuyer who already has accounts with a bank might benefit from getting their mortgage there due to convenience or the potential for relationship discounts (also known as “incentive pricing”).

-Regardless of which you choose, make sure to shop and compare offers from a combination of at least three banks and mortgage lenders.
+Regardless of which sort of institution you choose, make sure to shop and compare offers from a combination of at least three banks and mortgage lenders.
 Also, consider credit unions and online lending platforms (or financial technology companies) when exploring your options.
 Doing so will help you get the best mortgage rate.

-Alternatives to get a mortgage
+Alternatives to mortgage lenders and banks

 Banks and mortgage lenders are two major options for financing a home. purchase.
 However, they are not the only institutions that issue real estate loans.
 Others include:

-• Savings and loan associations – A savings and loan association, also sometimes called an S&L, thrift or savings bank, specializes in real estate funding specifically.
+- Savings and loan associations – A savings and loan association, also sometimes called an S&L, thrift or savings bank, specializes in real estate funding specifically.
 These establishments were popularized during the Depression Era to make home loans more attainable for individual consumers.
 Like credit unions, they tend to be smaller, local institutions, so they often offer more personal service and better terms.